onc-healthit/inferno-community/.github/PULL_REQUEST_TEMPLATE/default_pr_template.md

 Requests do not require ticket links.

 **Submitter:**
-- [ ] This pull request describes why these changes were made.
+- [ ] This pull request describes why these changes were made
 - [ ] Internal ticket for this PR:
 - [ ] Internal ticket links to this PR
 - [ ] Internal ticket is properly labeled (Community/Program)